Welcome to the website of the Community of the Living Spirit (CLS)!

 A CLS Synopsis:

-CLS is a progressive community in its religious and political views.
+CLS is a progressive group in terms of its religious and political views.
 While most of us have a Christian background, we like to consider ourselves “interfaith,” promoting inclusivity and welcoming all.
 We find enrichment in exploring the resources of many faith traditions and in using words of wisdom from many other sources as well.
 These ideas are incorporated into our personal and communal spiritual journeys.
-Our weekly Sunday liturgy is the main focus of our existence together, and we find the experience inspiring as well as spiritually energizing for the week ahead.
+Our weekly Sunday liturgy is the main focus of our existence together, and we find the experience inspiring as well as energizing for the week ahead.

 CLS has a strong social justice emphasis, not only in terms of outreach but also as a topic of relevance in weekly homilies and educational discussions.
 We from the start made the decision to forgo possessing a building so that monetary resources could be used for charitable purposes.
 Members’ personal involvement in social justice causes and/or activities has always been of great importance, and has indeed been very inspiring to others.
 This emphasis extends to our care for each other as we work toward enhancing each others’ lives and providing support in times of need.